-- c) With regard to Paragraph 138 of the Framework, how have the consequences for sustainable development of chanelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary been considered? - 3.12 In the first instance, it is presumed this question should refer to paragraph 84 of the 2012 Framework (rather than paragraph 138 of the 2019 Framework). - 3.13 It is considered that more opportunities could be explored for the utilisation of land contained within the Outer Ring Road (subject to the consideration of river corridors, green wedges and coalescence matters, as identified in the Green Belt Appraisal Map contained in the Historic Character and Setting Technical Paper SD106 and repeated in TP1 Figure 4 and TP1 Addendum Figure 3).
+- 3.12 This unnecessary separation merely makes the site more expensive to develop, restricts the viability of on-site facilities and makes walking and cycling trips less likely given the routes back into the existing community areas where local services are provided. - 3.13 In short, divorcing the development from existing communities makes the development less rather than more sustainable. - c) With regard to Paragraph 138 of the Framework, how have the consequences for sustainable development of chanelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary been considered? - 3.14 In the first instance, it is presumed this question should refer to paragraph 84 of the 2012 Framework (rather than paragraph 138 of the 2019 Framework). - 3.15 It is considered that more opportunities could be explored for the utilisation of land contained within the Outer Ring Road (subject to the consideration of river corridors, green wedges and coalescence matters, as identified in the Green Belt Appraisal Map contained in the Historic Character and Setting Technical Paper SD106 and repeated in TP1 Figure 4).
 There is land available and contained within the Outer Ring Road that is in close proximity to existing urban areas and existing established infrastructure.
 Development opportunities exist within the Outer Ring Road that are not subject to other constraints (green wedge, rural setting, river corridor) that would constitute sustainable development.
-Now is the appropriate time to establish the inner Green Belt boundary to ensure the most sustainable development sites are allocated and a long term Green Belt boundary is established.

-d) How do the defined Green Belt boundaries ensure consistency with the Local Plan strategy for meeting identified requirements for sustainable development and/or include any land which it is unnecessary to keep permanently open?

-- 3.14 We consider there is a missed opportunity in that the Local Plan proposes to define Green Belt land within the Outer Ring Road, when there is the opportunity to designate land to remain undeveloped (green wedge, rural setting, river corridor) within the Outer Ring Road but allow other unconstrained land to be considered for development.
-Utilising the Outer Ring Road as a defensible inner Green Belt boundary would ensure the delivery of sustainable development. - 3.15 In sustainability terms, we still consider it more appropriate to focus growth in the York urban area and expand existing settlements.
+Now is the appropriate time to establish the inner Green Belt boundary to ensure the most sustainable development sites are allocated and a long term Green Belt boundary is established. - d) How do the defined Green Belt boundaries ensure consistency with the Local Plan strategy for meeting identified requirements for sustainable development and/or include any land which it is unnecessary to keep permanently open? - 3.16 We consider there is a missed opportunity in that the Local Plan proposes to define Green Belt land within the Outer Ring Road, when there is the opportunity to designate land to remain undeveloped (green wedge, rural setting, river corridor) within the Outer Ring Road but allow other unconstrained land to be considered for development.
+Utilising the Outer Ring Road as a defensible inner Green Belt boundary would ensure the delivery of sustainable development. - 3.17 In sustainability terms, we still consider it more appropriate to focus growth in the York urban area and expand existing settlements.
 This approach would make best use of existing infrastructure and resources, as well as ensuring that the needs of the local community are met.

 In particular, the failure to allocate land in existing settlements will increase affordability pressures in the City.

-Q3.3 Will the proposed Green Belt boundaries need to be altered at the end of the Plan period?
+Q 3.3 Will the proposed Green Belt boundaries need to be altered at the end of the Plan period?
 To this end, are the boundaries clearly defined, using physical features that are readily recognisable and likely to be permanent?
 What approach has the Council taken in this regard?